pcms documentation

 • pcms-config.yaml is the site-wide configuration.
 It contains pcms-specific settings like server port as well as user-defined content which can be used in your site templates.

-• site/ is the folder where all your page content goes.
-Every pcms-visible page is a folder within site with a page.json file.
+• site/ is the folder where all your page content goes, and which is processed by the build process.

 Site configuration: pcms-config.yaml